NAME Awards

 o What is unique or extraordinary about their contribution to NAME?

-NAME EQUITY AND SOCIAL JUSTICE ADVOCACY Award
+NAME EQUITY AND SOCIAL JUSTICE ADVOCACY AWARD

 The Equity and Social Justice Advocacy Award is given annually to an individual in the public sphere who has used her or his celebrity or social standing to advocate for the elimination of oppression and the establishment of equity and social justice in schools and the larger society.